Southport killer’s sentence will not be referred for appeal – Attorney General

 Axel Rudakubana, 18, was jailed for minimum of 52 years in January, after murdering three girls at a dance class, but the sentence sparked criticism from a family involved in the attack and MPs, alongside calls for law changes.

-Rudakubana received one of the highest minimum custody terms on record for the attack, at a Taylor Swift-themed class in The Hart Space in the Merseyside town in July last year, when he was 17.
+Rudakubana received one of the highest minimum custody terms on record for the attack, at a Taylor Swift-themed class in the Merseyside town in July last year, when he was 17.

 He killed Alice da Silva Aguiar, nine, Bebe King, six, and Elsie Dot Stancombe, seven, and attempted to murder eight other children, who cannot be named for legal reasons, class instructor Leanne Lucas and businessman John Hayes.